hanubeki/hanubeki-fedibird-themes/README.md

 See [/dist](/dist) directory for compiled CSS files.

 ## Sources
-See [/src](/src) directory if you are interested to install theee themes.
+See [/src](/src) directory if you are interested to install these themes.
 Note that these themes is for Fedibird, based on ancient Mastodon v3.4.1.

 ## Preview